 How An Experienced Jones Act Lawyer Can Help

-The New Orleans maritime injury attorneys at Lambert Zainey believe maritime employees deserve a safe working environment and reasonable compensation when injuries occur.
-When your employer fails to hold to this standard, our personal injury attorneys will work hard to get the damages you are entitled to.
+The New Orleans Jones Act attorneys at Lambert Zainey believe maritime employees deserve a safe working environment and reasonable compensation when injuries occur.
+When your employer fails to hold to this standard, our personal injury attorneys will work hard to get the Jones Act damages you are entitled to.
 Contact us today to discuss your case in a free, confidential consultation.